 About our Coverage

 When you have paid the appropriate premium and met the eligibility requirements, you become insured.
-Subject to what is covered and what is not covered, TIC Travel Insurance Coordinators Ltd. will pay the reasonable and customary charges for eligible expenses, up to the amounts specified while on an insured trip.
-Some benefits are subject to advance approval by TIC Travel Insurance Co-ordinators Ltd. Unless otherwise stated, all amounts referred to on this Internet site are in Canadian currency.
+Subject to what is covered and what is not covered, Allianz Global Assistance will pay the reasonable and customary charges for eligible expenses, up to the amounts specified while on an insured trip.
+Some benefits are subject to advance approval by Allianz Global Assistance, unless otherwise stated, all amounts referred to on this Internet site are in Canadian currency.

 What am I Covered For?